Terrible names, beautiful native plants

 There are some lovely common names…

 Thankfully, there were some gardener poets in the past.
-Common names like American Beautyberry, Blazing Star, Firebush, Passionflower, Redbud, and Southern Catalpa are beautiful names for beautiful plants.
+Common names like American Beautyberry, Blazing Star, Firebush, Passionflower, and Redbud are beautiful names for beautiful plants.

 American Beautyberry